ShadowKatStudios/OC-Minitel/OpenOS/README.md

 ### Configuration

-The minitel daemon does not keep a configuration file, so settings have to be set every boot.
+The minitel daemon keeps a settings file in /etc/minitel.cfg, which is loaded on start.

 To change a setting, one invokes:

-`rc minitel set_<option> value`
+`rc minitel set <option> <value>`

 #### Available settings